Manchester United captain Harry Maguire arrested for alleged assault in Greece: Report

 “Contact has been made with Harry, and he is fully co-operating with the Greek authorities.
 At this time we will be making no further comment,” the club added.

-According to police sources, Maguire, his brother and a friend were involved in a fight around midnight with other British tourists outside a bar, ANA said.

-Residents called the police, one of whom was attacked by one of the suspects when they responded to the incident, the agency said.
+One of the suspects then tried to bribe the officers to hush up the incident, the police said.
+The Syros officer said four Mykonos officers had sustained slight injuries in the fracas.
+The suspects are accused of assault, resisting arrest, verbally insulting and threatening the arresting officers, and attempted bribery, the police said.

+Greek state agency ANA said a fight had broken out between British tourists outside a bar.
+The agency identified the suspects as Maguire, his brother and a friend.

-The police asked the suspects to follow them to the police station with the van but when they arrived, they attempted to flee.
-They are expected to appear before a prosecutor later in the day, ANA said.
+ANA said the police had asked the suspects to follow them to the police station in a mini-van but when they arrived, they attempted to flee.
+They will appear before a Syros prosecutor later Friday, the local officer said.

+Footage from a Mykonos celebrity-watching website believed to be shot on Wednesday, a day before the incident, had shown the England centre-back greeted by a fan in the island capital’s crowded narrow streets.

+United’s Europa League season ended Sunday in a 2-1 defeat to Sevilla.
+But the club will be back in pre-season training in two weeks and could begin their Premier League campaign in less than a month.

 (With inputs from AFP)